mparkcode/chicken_cha_cha/README.md

 * Fonts used were obtained from Google Fonts

 ### Acknowledgements
+klaus zoch - The creator of the original wonderful game
 Code for shuffling an array came from [stackoverflow](https://stackoverflow.com/questions/6274339/how-can-i-shuffle-an-array)
 understanding of how to implement modals came from [this tutorial by Traversy Media](https://www.youtube.com/watch?v=6ophW7Ask_0)